MS Excel is a well-known and probably the most widely used spreadsheet application and arguably a very powerful tool especially when VBA is unleashed.

 - Creating and using user-defined Macros for the non-existent feature of MS Excel.

 - Applying data validation to your user forms

-- Embedding various “controls” to your forms (increments, fields, drop down elements, textbox, combo box, checkbox, option button, frame, command button, multi-page, scroll bar, spin button, and image)
+- Embedding various “controls” to your forms (increments, fields, drop-down elements, textbox, combo box, checkbox, options button, frame, command button, multi-page, scroll bar, spin button, and image)

 - Running or Executing Macros

 - Using Trace Window

 - Proper use of VBA’s Error trapping options.